xillwillx/skiptracer/README.md

 Usage
 ----

-Once Skiptarce ris launched, the menu system can be used to navigate betwene plugins and execute them, passing in parameters from the command line.
+Once Skiptarcer is launched, the menu system can be used to navigate between plugins and execute them, passing in parameters from the command line.

 Currently supported features include: